 BTS is committed to working in partnership with others to move toward this goal, providing clinical expertise in national discussions, and local expertise to directly assist those who wish to stop smoking.
 Smoking is the leading cause of health inequalities, and the greatest cause of reduced life expectancy in those with serious mental health problems.
 Two thirds of smokers want to quit.

-NEW: Smoking Cessation Quality Improvement Tool
+NEW: BTS Smoking Cessation Quality Improvement Tool, 2018

-In January 2018, BTS launched a new Quality Improvement Tool for Smoking Cessation to help hospitals undertake local quality improvement (QI) projects.
+This aims to help hospitals undertake local quality improvement (QI) projects.
 The Tool contains background on QI methodology and includes a number of resources for smoking cessation, together with examples of how to tackle three main improvement objectives: referral for stop smoking support; prescription of nicotine replacement therapy and staff training.
 The Quality Improvement Tool and Appendices are available via the links below.
 See our QI methodology page for more information on this topic.

 Quality Improvement Tool - Smoking Cessation (British Thoracic Society)